saltcorn/saltcorn/README.md

 sudo apt-get install -y nodejs libpq-dev build-essential python-is-python3
 ```

-You can also any Node version 18-24.
+You can also use any Node version between 18-24.

 ### Install Saltcorn